 \section{Introduction}

-Dynamic factor models are increasingly used in empirical macroeconomics and finance \cite[e.g.][]{aastveit_what_2015,alessi_response_2019,barigozzi_measuring_2023} as a form of dimension reduction, and summarize the dynamics of a large set of time series through a small number of factors.
-There is increasing evidence of structural instability with U.S. macroeconomic time series \cite[see, e.g.][]{breitung_testing_2011,chen_detecting_2014,stock_chapter_2016}.
-The analysis of structural changes in factor models presents a unique challenge because breaks in the loadings and breaks in the factor variance cannot be easily disentangled.
-For simplicity, consider the following representative factor model common in applied macroeconomic work for $x_{it}, t = 1, \dots, T, i = 1, \dots, N$:
+Dynamic factor models are used in empirical macroeconomics and finance as a form of dimension reduction, where a large set of time series are summarized through a small number of latent factors \cite[e.g.][]{aastveit_what_2015,alessi_response_2019,barigozzi_measuring_2023}.
+There is now increasing evidence of structural instability with factor models estimated on macroeconomic time series \cite[see, e.g.][]{breitung_testing_2011,stock_chapter_2016}.
+The analysis of structural breaks in factor models presents unique challenges because breaks in the loadings and breaks in the factor variance cannot be easily disentangled.
+For simplicity, consider the following representative factor model common in applied work for $x_{it}, t = 1, \dots, T, i = 1, \dots, N$:

-where $\lambda_{i}$ is an $r \times 1$ vector of individual loadings, $f_t$ is an $r \times 1$ vector of factors, and $e_{it}$ is noise.
-Because both the factors and loadings are unobserved and enter multiplicatively, a normalization is needed to separately identify them; often this is done on the variance of $f_t$.\footnote{Other normalizations exist, \citep[see][]{bai_econometric_2016}, but still serve the purpose of pinning down the scale of one quantity (e.g. the factor variance or the loadings) in order to identify the other.} While such normalizations are often innocuous, they matter for studying structural changes in factor models; if changes in the factor variance are ruled out through the normalization, these changes must manifest as changes in the factor loadings even if the loadings are stable.
-We note similar concerns have previously been raised \cite[see][]{stock_chapter_2016}.\footnote{We argue such concerns are empirically relevant because the literature has typically identified periods such as the Great Moderation, the Great Recession and more recently the COVID-19 Pandemic as evidence of structural breaks, all periods well known for the data displaying heteroscedasticity \cite[e.g.][]{breitung_testing_2011,baltagi_estimating_2021,bai_likelihood_2022}.}
+where $\lambda_{i}$ is an $r \times 1$ vector of individual loadings, $f_t$ is an $r \times 1$ vector of factors, and $e_{it}$ is the idiosyncratic component.
+Because both the factors and loadings are unobserved and enter multiplicatively, a normalization is needed to separately identify them.
+A common approach is to normalize the variance of $f_t$.
+While such normalizations are often innocuous, they \textit{matter} for studying structural breaks in factor models; if breaks in the factor variance are ruled out through fixing the variance through the normalization, these must manifest as breaks in the factor loadings even if the loadings are stable.
+We note similar concerns have previously been raised \cite[see][]{stock_chapter_2016}.